Vehicle registration plates of Massachusetts: 1967 to present

 Two-year registrations are mandatory, with the exception of vehicles initially registered during December or January.
 Vanity plates and motorcycle plates must be renewed annually.
-All vanity plate registrations expire on November 30, and all motorcycle and commercial registrations expire on December 31.
+All apportioned plate registrations expire on June 30, all trailer and "Spirit of America" vanity plate registrations expire on November 30, and all motorcycle, commercial, and single letter passenger reserved plate registrations expire on December 31.

 Currently, the Livery plate is the only common license plate in Massachusetts that is allowed to have more than six characters in its serials.
 All Livery plate serials start with the letters "LV", even if not stamped.

 Because the RMV utilizes "Plate Type" to describe the type of registration, it is theoretically possible to have two plates issued with seemingly the same serial.
 Some of the plate types, and their three-letter codes, are listed below: